Sidhant1s/guardian-ai/README.md

 ## 📜 Legal Note

-This concept and its content are **Confidential and Not Patented**.
+This concept and its content are **Confidential, Conceptual, and Not Patented**.
 Sharing, reuse, or reproduction is prohibited without express permission.

 ---